Our work is unique, and we like to think we offer a culture to match.

 Alongside the globally focused work mentioned above, we run many initiatives designed to make an impact much closer to home.

-Our staff actively participate in community engagement projects with schools and colleges in Milton Keynes and London.
+Our staff actively participate in community engagement projects with schools and colleges in South Northamptonshire, Buckinghamshire, Milton Keynes and Bedfordshire.
 These projects raise expectations in young people and improve their employability skills.
+They even help provide prominent role models for diverse groups, with one of our female engineers acting as a STEM Ambassador to encourage more young women to enter careers in science, technology, engineering and mathematics.